dashort/ride/README.md

 5. Click **Deploy**.

 On first use, each user will be shown Google's OAuth consent screen asking to approve the above scopes.
 They must grant access for the web app to function correctly.
+## Authentication

+This project supports two sign‑in methods:

+1. **Google Sign‑in** – users authenticate with their Google account.
+The built‑in functions automatically create a session based on the current Google user.
+2. **Spreadsheet Credentials** – maintain a `Users` sheet in the spreadsheet with columns `email`, `hashedPassword`, `role`, `status` and `name`.
+Users on this sheet can log in with their email and password via the login page.

+Passwords in the sheet must be stored as a SHA‑256 hash.
+Run the `hashPassword("yourPassword")` function inside Apps Script to generate the value for a new user.

+Access the login form by opening the web app URL with `?action=login`.
+Users who are not signed in or authorized will automatically be redirected to this form.
+Their name and role appear in the top‑right corner of each page once signed in.